Mississippi Today

 Two weeks after being rejected by the Senate to serve as state superintendent, Robert Taylor defended his record of improving schools and said his nomination was manipulated into a political issue by Sen. Chris McDaniel as a part of his campaign for lieutenant governor.

-Taylor lost out on the job to Mississippi's when the Senate rejected his nomination last month.
+Taylor lost out on the job to lead Mississippi’s public schools when the Senate rejected his nomination last month.
 Had he been confirmed, he would have been the second Black person to serve as state superintendent.
-Those who opposed his nomination took issue with his track record turning around schools, his status as an outsider, and the selection itself.
+Those who opposed his nomination took issue with his track record turning around schools, his status as an outsider, and the selection process itself.
 Immediately after the nomination failed, Senate Democrats said it was because of race.

 “The person that we’re talking about, Dr. Taylor, is a native son,” Sen. David Jordan, D-Greenwood, said in a press conference after the vote.
 “He’s a Mississippian, who went to North Carolina and worked in their system, that system rated is higher than Mississippi, and he came home to serve.
 He’s a great and impressive son of Mississippi, and we rejected him for no reason other than the fact that God made him Black.”